How-to

 - For

---modelon the right brain: drop the flag or setGBRAIN_MODELto the recorded value. - For switching to a different model: see Switch embedding models.
+--modelon the right memory: drop the flag or setQUAID_MODELto the recorded value. - For switching to a different model: see Switch embedding models.

 ”database is locked”

-Section titled “”database is locked””Two writers hit the same brain.db at once.
+Section titled “”database is locked””Two writers hit the same memory.db at once.
 SQLite WAL allows one writer; everyone else gets database is locked.

 Common causes:

-gbrain serveis running and you’re also runninggbrain putfrom a terminal.- An aborted process left a stale
+quaid serveis running and you’re also runningquaid putfrom a terminal.- An aborted process left a stale

 .db-wallock.